 Jason Jones, CMA Astoria (UK)

 Jason has worked in the UK service industry for 18 years, and is electrical and gas qualified.
 As an installation engineer trained by McDonald's on all commercial catering equipment, he has worked in coffee for 15 years at CMA and 3 years at Costa Coffee as a service manager for a UK national service company.
-He believe that quality and passion are the key to success in specialty coffee.
+He believes that quality and passion are the key to success in specialty coffee.

 Lorenzo Ronal, Gruppo Cimbali (Italy)